Board of Directors

-Guy Croteau is currently President-elect of the Northeastern Society for Group Psychotherapy.
+Guy Croteau is currently President of the Northeastern Society for Group Psychotherapy.
 He has served on the NSGP board for four years as Treasurer and has chaired and co-chaired the Conference Committee for 3 years.
 He is passionate about group work and helping NSGP bring the power of groups to more people and professions.
 Guy maintains a robust private practice in Boston and specializes in Trauma/EMDR work as well as working with the LGBTQA+ community.

 Jennifer Voiles, MBA